 Poker is a game that combines strategic assessment and skill and is played with a standard, 52-card pack and a poker chipset.
 There are many variants to poker, the most popular of them being Texas Hold ‘em and Omaha.
-While poker is ideally played between minimum 2 players till a maximum of 10 people, the player number can vary according to the game variant.
-Learning how to play poker starts with grasping the basic rules of play, understanding the poker hand rankings and how to make a poker hand.
+While poker is ideally played between a minimum of 2 players till a maximum of 10 people, the player number can vary according to the game variant.
+Learning how to play poker starts with grasping the basic rules of play, understanding the poker hand rankings, and how to make a poker hand.

 Understanding Poker Basics

 Poker basics involve understanding the seating positions on a poker table, and the four stages of betting.

 Dealer: The dealer is one of the most important position in a poker game as the button moves clockwise to the left each round.
 The positions are named relative to the position of the dealer button.